Blog Home Categories

 In the last section, we completed the Angular 11 global installation.
 Now we are going to upgrade our existing application, which was developed in Angular 9.

-If we run the below command in the project root path, Angular will get updated to version 11.
+If we run the below command in the project root path, we will upgrade Angular to version Angular 11.

 ng update @angular/cli @angular/core